 The mission of the Hanford Fire Department (HFD) is to support the activities of the Hanford Site by providing emergency incident management, fire suppression, fire prevention and fire safety education, emergency rescue, emergency medical service, hazardous materials response, respiratory protection equipment maintenance and service, and maintenance and testing of the site's fire detection and suppression systems.

 Scope and Objectives

-The Hanford Fire Department's work scope includes the preservation of life by immediate on-the-scene emergency medical treatment of the sick and injured, control and extinguishment of fires, stabilization and control of hazardous materials incidents, on-scene incident command and control, and continuation of an active fire protection testing, inspection and maintenance program that minimizes potential property losses and eliminates unsafe conditions within the 560 square mile Hanford Site.
+As an all hazards emergency response agency, the Hanford Fire Department's work scope includes the preservation of life by immediate on-the-scene emergency medical treatment of the sick and injured, control and extinguishment of fires, stabilization and control of hazardous materials incidents, on-scene incident command and control, and continuation of an active fire protection testing, inspection and maintenance program that minimizes potential property losses and eliminates unsafe conditions within the 586 square mile Hanford Site.

 - The objectives of the HFD are to ensure emergency life safety and the protection of site property and the environment through the performance of:

 - Incident command and control